Genivia/ugrep/README.md

   by file type, filename extension, file signature "magic bytes" or shebangs.
   For example, to list all shell scripts in or below the working directory:

-      ugrep -rl -tShell ''
+      ugrep -l -tShell ''

-  where `-r` is recursive search, `-l` lists matching files, `-tShell` selects shell files by file type (i.e. shell extensions and shebangs), and the empty pattern `''` matches the entire file (a common grep feature).
+  where `-l` lists matching files, `-tShell` selects shell files by file type (i.e. shell extensions and shebangs), and the empty pattern `''` matches the entire file (a common grep feature).
 Also new options `-O` and `-M` may be used to select files by extension and by file signature "magic bytes", respectively.

 - **ugrep searches compressed files and archives (cpio, jar, tar, pax, zip)** with option `-z`.
 The matching file names in archives are output in braces.